risgk/digital-synth-pra32-u2/README.md

 ![Circuit Diagram](./pra32-u2-pwm-audio-circuit-diagram.png)

 - This image was created with Fritzing.
+- Actually, it is necessary to use Raspberry Pi Pico 2 (instead of Raspberry Pi Pico)

 - Adding 10 uF electrolytic capacitors (AC coupling capacitors) will cut the DC components of the audio outputs.